nieseba/antaeus/README.md

 I'm one of the REST skeptics.
 My criticism is coming from DDD/CQRS position, as my thinking is much more action/intent oriented than REST noun/resource orientation.

 Saying that, I'm thinking about function that we need to perform.
-For me it's a command like PayPendingInvoices()
+For me it's a command like ChargeForPendingInvoices()

 I think that we can easily translate it to endpoint such POST rest/v1/billings/charge-for-pending-invoices